The application process explained

 If you’ve started off by registering your details with us so we can help you to find your perfect home, you’ll be ahead of the game once you see a property that you like.
 If, on the other hand, you are not registered with us, but have seen a property that you’d like to view, we’ll start by getting you registered.

-The documents you’ll need to share with us
+The referencing process and the documents you’ll need to share with us…

 Photo ID – a valid passport or driving licence

-- Proof of income – payslips for three consecutive months within the last four, or confirmation of income you have received
+• Proof of income – payslips for three consecutive months within the last four, or confirmation of income you have received – this may differ depending upon the criteria required by our referencing provider

-- Written reference – a letter from your current landlord or their managing agent (if you are currently renting elsewhere) vouching for your compliance with the terms of your last tenancy
+• Written reference – a letter from your current and / or previous Landlord or their managing agent (if you are currently renting elsewhere) vouching for your compliance with the terms of your last Tenancy

 Providing a Guarantor

 In some cases, our referencing process may indicate that a guarantor should be required if the rental is to go ahead.
 A guarantor is an individual (usually a relative or friend) who accepts responsibility for paying all or part of the rent, or for covering the cost of repairs, should you prove unable to do so.
-We reference the person you nominate as guarantor in precisely the same way as you yourself are checked.
+The person you nominate as guarantor is referenced in precisely the same way as you yourself are checked.

 We will ask you to provide a Guarantor if…

-- Your credit file shows you have a CCJ, IVA or Bankruptcy (Active or Satisfied).
+• Your credit file shows you have a CCJ, IVA or Bankruptcy (Active or Satisfied); or

 A Guarantor should…